The Coronation of Napoleon: Composition

 The composition is organized around several axes, and incorporates the rules of neoclassicism.
 One axis is that which passes through the cross and has a vertical orientation.
 A diagonal line runs from the pope to the empress.
 All eyes are turned towards Napoleon, who is the center of the composition.
 Napoleon, Pius, and Josephine are illustrated in profile upon the steps towards the altar.
-The Emblem of the Holy See is hung above the attendants to the left while La Pietà de Notre-Dame de Paris is partially seen at the rightmost edge of the canvass.
+The Emblem of the Holy See is hung above the attendants to the left while La Pietà de Notre-Dame de Paris is partially seen at the rightmost edge of the canvas.